at the mill

 Once the grains are dry they are run through the seed cleaner to remove chaff and clean the seed.
 This is done mechanically with a mill worker supervising.

-The stones are taken apart regularly, painted with a food grade mix of flour, water and food coloring, to show the high points, cleaned and ground to be even again.
+The stones are taken apart on a regular basis, painted with a food grade mix of flour, water and food coloring, to show the high points, cleaned and ground to be even again.
+This keeps our product consistent and the highest possible quality.

 Return to work